Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 | 10       | 1         | 2020-01-11 18:50:20 | 10       | 10       |                         |

-Even though the table looks clean now, there are still come changes that need to be made.
+Even though the table looks clean now, there are still come changes to be made.
 Below is how the table looks on pgAdmin4

  ![Screenshot (3)](https://user-images.githubusercontent.com/104911707/179404674-4ddd9254-a2b2-4b29-b41f-d2bc1c9e8eb6.png)

- From the table we can tell that the data type for the `pickup_time`, `distance` and  `duration` columns is `varying characters`.
+ From the table we can tell that the data type for the `pickup_time`, `distance` and  `duration` columns is `character varying`.
 If the columns remain like this we cannot perform the appropriate date and numeric functions on these columns.
 Therefore I altered the table to alter the columns stated.

  ```SQL
  ALTER TABLE runner_orders_temp